YinHK-gameDev/unity-learn/layers/README.md

 > Warning: Layer 31 is used internally by the Editor’s Preview window mechanics.
 To prevent clashes, do not use this layer.

+### Add GameObjects to a layer
+To assign a GameObject to a layer, select the GameObject, go to the Inspector window and select the dropdown next to Layer.
+This menu shows the layers that have names so you can select which one works best for your GameObject.

 ### ref
 https://docs.unity3d.com/Manual/Layers.html